alwaysallthetime/ADNLib/README.md

 }
 ```

+#### Troubleshooting
+* You might need to copy the local.properties from the root of the project to the ADNLibModule folder.
+On OS X, this file typically contains: ``sdk.dir=/Applications/Android Studio.app/sdk``
-**If it doesn't compile and run, close Android Studio, blow in the end of the cartridge, and restart.**
+* If it still doesn't compile and run, close Android Studio, blow in the end of the cartridge, and restart.

 ### Overview
 The main class is `AppDotNetClient`.
 ADNLib uses Gson to serialize from and deserialize to a set of first-class data objects that live in the `data` package (e.g. `User` and `Post`).
 Because ADNLib uses Android's AsyncTask for multithreaded network access, client requests require a response handler, which live in the `response` package (e.g. `LoginResponseHandler` and `PostResponseHandler`).
 On each response handler you must override `onSuccess`, and you may optionally override `onError`.